 I’ve just read this rather entertaining piece in the Guardian about Comic Sans, the eternally hated font, and it got me thinking.

 I railed against using Comic Sans during my years of teaching and insisted essays be in Times New Roman, 12 point (although I prefer 11 for some reason).
-But in the Guardian interview, the typographer explains there is a time and place for Comic Sans, I’m beginning to feel more fondness towards the maligned font.
-It was designed for novice computer users, for children and really, for fun and frivolity.
+But in The Guardian interview, the typographer explains there is a time and place for Comic Sans, so I’m beginning to feel more fondness for the much-maligned font.
+It was designed for novice computer users, for children and, really, for fun and frivolity.
 And it does that job well.

 Let’s be honest, it’s a more readable font than, say, Blackadder, Edwardian Script or Brush Script, which also have their place (usually my children’s Powerpoint presentations :S).

 But what does a font say about you?
-Curtis Newbold (The Visual Communication Guy) came up with this fun font-related personality test (click image for a better look) and a study at Wichita State University looked into how employers see fonts used on applications, and came up with similar results.
+Try this fun font-related personality test or have a look at the image below to work out what your font says about you.
+A study at Wichita State University looked into how employers see fonts used on applications, and came up with similar results.

-I wobble between Times New Roman, which makes me “old fashioned and boring”, Garamond — ” traditional and safe” — and Aleo “forward thinking and fresh”, depending on who I’m writing to and what the occasion is.
+I wobble between Times New Roman, which makes me “old fashioned and boring”, Garamond — “traditional and safe” — and Aleo “forward thinking and fresh”, depending on whom I’m writing to and what the occasion is.

 For a while, my email font was dark-blue TNR, then I went back to black.
 For ages, I favoured Garamond until, in a fit of peak, I dashed back to old faithful, TNR.

 There are times I quite like a bit of the friendly Georgia — a serif font clear and easy to read both printed and on screen.
-And although Newbold reckons Courier New is for the “apathetic”, I like the serif.
+And although the grid above reckons Courier New is for the “apathetic”, I like the serif.